-In November 2009, the Board of Directors (Board) authorized a new Stock Repurchase Program (Program) of \$250.0 million to repurchase our common stock through February 2, 2013.
+In November 2009, the Board of Directors (Board) authorized a Stock Repurchase Program (Program) of \$250.0 million to repurchase our common stock through February 2, 2013.
 The Program replaced our existing plan that was adopted in August 2004.
 Stock repurchases may be made in the open market or in negotiated transactions, with the amount and timing of repurchases dependent on market conditions and at the discretion of our management.

+We repurchased 1,897,002 shares of our common stock during Fiscal 2012 at a cost of \$68.6 million, including 36,352 shares acquired from holders of restricted stock unit awards to satisfy tax withholding requirements of \$1.1 million.
 We repurchased 1,461,225 shares of our common stock during Fiscal 2011 at a cost of \$37.9 million, including 6,130 shares acquired from holders of restricted stock unit awards to satisfy tax withholding requirements of \$0.2 million.
-We did not repurchase any of our common stock during Fiscal 2010.
-As of January 29, 2011, we had approximately \$212.1 million remaining available under the Program for stock repurchase.

-Under the previous authorization approved by the Board in August 2004, we repurchased 1,038,700 shares of our common stock during the year ended January 31, 2009 at a cost of approximately \$16.9 million.
-As of January 29, 2011, we had repurchased a total of 9,223,038 shares of our common stock at an approximate cost of \$204.8 million under the authorizations.
+Under the old authorization, we had repurchased 7,761,813 shares of our common stock at a cost of \$166.9 million.
+Under both authorizations, we had repurchased a total of 11,120,040 shares of our common stock at an approximate cost of \$273.4 million as of January 28, 2012, and had approximately \$144.7 million remaining under the Program for stock repurchase.